Serena Williams: Net Worth in 2023

 Why did Serena Williams want to move away from Tennis?

 Serena Williams is moving away from tennis to focus on other aspects of her life.
-According to the star player, tennis is no longer the sole reason for her to wake up post Olympia's birth.
-She wants to grow the family, as Olympia wants a baby brother or sister.
+According to the star player, tennis is no longer the sole reason she wakes up for, ever since Olympia's birth.
+She wanted to grow the family, as Olympia wanted a baby brother or sister - and now their family has grown!

 She also wants to focus on her other commitment, Serena Ventures, which she started a few years ago.
 Despite her whole life revolving around tennis, the 23-time Grand Slam champion decided to move away from it.